VinceNolan999/ms3-my-movie-catalog/README.md

       - The edit button on movie tile selected, from the drop down list the new genre is present.
       - On add movie form, new genre is present.
   - Each title has a edit or delete button.
 Edit brings up the correct genre field, the buttons present works as above.
-    - Editing works as inteneded,  Flash message 'Genre updated' present
+    - Editing works as intended,  Flash message 'Genre updated' present
     - delete button remove the genre from page.
 In addition no longer selectable as search button or in the edit movie form or add movie form.
       - Flash message 'Genre Deleted'